iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 backward induction does the exact same operation as value iteration for each state, but only requires a single pass over the state space.
 This makes it much more efficient.
+I know I'm repeating this phrase a lot, but it is _important enough to deserve it_.

 Another more subtle detail is that since there is more structure to exploit in the dynamics, the algorithm doesn't have to assume so much about the Bellman operator.
 For example, our proof of convergence had no dependence on the Banach fixed-point theorem,